 \section{Crafting the Audio-Based UAP}

-Our method aims to create one untargeted universal adversarial perturbation that fools an ASR model.
-The UAP can be added to any audio sample from a given dataset and cause the model to output an incorrect transcription.
-In addition, to give the Speaker control of the volume of the perturbation, our method ensures that the amplitude of the UAP remains smaller than a given constraint.
-To support the ability to fool samples of different lengths, we define a short perturbation (several seconds) and concatenate it several times according to the sample's length.
+Our method aims to create one untargeted universal adversarial perturbation that can fool an ASR model.
+The UAP can be added to any audio sample to cause the model to output an incorrect transcription.
+Additionally, our method ensures that the amplitude of the UAP remains smaller than a given constraint.
+To support the ability to fool samples of different lengths, we define a short perturbation and concatenate it several times according to the sample's length.